Number : Season 17, episode 5 of 6.

 As an impromptu season finale, it’s not the strongest episode in season 17.
-It has a good core story to it though, borrowing from the Earthly Greek legend of the Minotaur in the maze.
+It does have a good core story to it – though, borrowing from the Earthly Greek legend of the Minotaur in the maze.
 It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back catalogue was plundered for some much needed inspiration.

 The problems with Horns Of Nimon stem from the tone that it was filmed in, which is a little too tongue-in-cheek and doesn’t respect the attempted seriousness of the material in question.